 He’ll review your medical history, medications you’re taking, medical problems of close relatives, and other risk factors that you may pose.
 He’ll then conduct a series of tests so that he can make an efficient and accurate diagnosis.

 - Blood work

 Another treatment option is inserting an inferior vena cava (IVC) filter.
-Dr. Naar inserts a filter into the inferior vena cava, which is the largest vein in your body.
+Only indicated in patients with high bleeding risk.
+A filter is placed into the inferior vena cava, which is the largest vein in your body.
 This filter catches blood clots before they can get to your lungs and cause a pulmonary embolism.